Appendix: How does the Reactive System Work?

 You can easily imagine the reactive graph here: name

-is the only signal/origin node, the create_effect
+is the only signal/origin node, the Effect::new

 is the only effect/terminal node, and there’s one intervening memo.